hans262/nb2/README.md

 ## node-server
-A small node server, and Configurable.
+Node Server Fast and Minimum, and Configurable.

 ### dependence
 ```